Golden Plains Shire Council: Streamlining services with advanced digital services and system integration.

 Senior executives such as General Manager, Corporate Services Mike Barrow and IT Manager Carolynne Roberts recognised the need to change.
 With a recognition of cost pressures and seeing the Federal government embracing the Drupal platform, both recognised the major benefits Open Source technology could bring to the organisation.

 Major digital transformation requires changes in technology, processes and people.
-During the first phase of the engagement, Symphony3 directors and staff worked closely worked closely with Golden Plains management and staff via face to face interviews and workshops.
+During the first phase of the engagement, Symphony3 directors and staff worked closely with Golden Plains management and staff via face to face interviews and workshops.
 Systems, processes and the culture of the organisation were analysed, discussed and documented.
 The current situation was contrasted with the desired situation and gaps identified.
-A period of rapid prototyping was undertaken to help the organisation understand the technologies available to them and how they could benefit council.
-From this work a digital vision emerged.
+A period of rapid prototyping was undertaken to help the organisation understand the technologies available to them and how they could benefit the council.
+From this work, a digital vision emerged.

 In July 2016, a new integrated digital platform was built on Open Source Technologies, with Drupal as the backbone.
 The Drupal solution has been specially formulated for local government and provides a suite of connected digital services from the one platform including:

 - Online mapping

 - Online consultations